debox-network/FSKitBridge/README.md

 ### 1. Use it as-is

-Download the ready-made app from GitHub [`Releases`](https://github.com/debox-network/FSKitBridge/releases) and install it.
+Download the ready-made app from [`Releases`](https://github.com/debox-network/FSKitBridge/releases) and install it.

 - **Defaults**
   - FSKit type: `bridgefs` (must match `mount -F -t bridgefs …`)